 What is Geothermal Heating and Cooling?

 Conventional heating and cooling systems use air to transfer heat into and out of buildings.
 Geothermal systems use the nearly constant temperature of the ground as a heat source in the winter and as a heat sink in the summer.
 Properly designed and installed, these systems can heat and cool efficiently.
-Because these systems are often intimately connected with underground sources of drinking water, the North Carolina Underground Injection Control (UIC) Program of the Division of Water Quality regulates the construction and operation of these systems in order to keep the ground water suitable for drinking.
+Because these systems are often intimately connected with underground sources of drinking water, the North Carolina Underground Injection Control (UIC) Program of the Division of Water Resources regulates the construction and operation of these systems in order to keep the ground water suitable for drinking.

 What Regulations and Permits Do You Need to Know About?